 If you’re overweight, aim to lose 5% to 7% of your body weight slowly.
 Ask your healthcare

 provider for a referral to a lifestyle intervention program.
 This will help you get

 to and maintain a 7% weight loss and increase your physical activity.

 Limit fat intake to less than 28% of your daily calories.
 Get healthy fats from plant

-sources such as nuts.
+sources, such as nuts.
 Eat little fat from animal meat.
-Don't have trans fats.
+It's better to eat foods that

 Also have your blood glucose and A1C rechecked at least once each year or as advised

 by your healthcare provider.
 This will let you know if it has changed.